• Skip to primary navigation

 Then peel back the skin and discard it.

-Plantains cut on a bias with a discarded peel.
+Plantains sliced on a bias on a cutting board.

 Cut the plantain into half inch pieces on a bias.